The passage marked as the 'start of the story' in twine will always be the first numbered passage, like this one is.

-[[learning how to use Writing Fantasy<-]] Passages with the "hidden" tag won't be displayed by WritingFantasy.
+[[learning how to use Writing Fantasy<-]] Passages with a "hidden" or "skip" tag won't be displayed by WritingFantasy.

 If you have any passage nodes you don't want to be visible (e.g: a "notes" node) make sure to mark them as hidden, or they will be shuffled into the list of passages and displayed with all the others.

 You can disable hyperlinks too: When you publish your twine story to html, in the exported file search for "var usePassageLinks = true;" and replace it with to be "var usePassageLinks = false;".

 [[->learning how to use Writing Fantasy]]This passage won't be displayed, because it has the "hidden" tag.

 Hello to people who dug into the data and found this passage, you're cool nerds!